About Budapest - Article, 8 February

 - Heating system: Some of the heating systems in the classical apartments might be old and cause problems.
 Changing a heating system might be (relatively) quite an expense, so make sure to thoroughly inspect it’s condition.

-- Investors terminology: If this is your first real estate investment in Budapest (or in general), you might encounter terms and phrases which you are not familiar with, so make sure you’re up-to-date with a current real estate glossary before meeting with the landlord or agency.
+- Investors terminology: If this is your first real estate investment in Budapest (or in general), you might encounter terms and phrases which you are not familiar with, especially if you’re looking to renovate a property for capital gain purposes or for living.